How can I use a template?

 Edit the presentation in Google Slides

-Go to the File menu and select Make a copy.
+Click on the button under the presentation preview that says "Use as Google Slides Theme".
 You will get a copy of the document on your Google Drive and will be able to edit, add or delete slides.

 Edit the presentation in Microsoft PowerPoint®